git/git.github.io/rev_news/drafts/edition-27.md

 > It may seem as a matter of taste, or maybe not: I prefer this without the
 > _swap_a_ptr (and I would also prefer not to use identifiers starting with
 > an underscore, as section 7.1.3 Reserved Identifiers of the C99 standard
-> says they are reserved):
+> says they are reserved)

-To the René replied:
+To the above René replied:

 > We can move the underscore to the end, but using a and b directly
 > will give surprising results if the parameters have side effects.